 - 2x 100pk Tetley decaf teabags

 Yes, that’s right.

 What kind of war on bad gut bacteria was I trying to wage?!
 (To be fair, yogurt is one of those foods that reduce anxiety.)
 The thing is I told neither my Mum nor my husband what I’d purchased before we went to click and collect it at our local supermarket so when they opened the bags they fell about laughing.

 I can totally see the logic in my warped, doomsday-prepper thinking though, in the absence of any ingredients to make a meal, I was trying to make sure that I could make milk for my baby.

 I comfort ate biscuits and tea because the smell reminded me of her tiny little coconut head.

-Now somewhere, this cursed order lives on in the form of a receipt- I think we actually shoved it in the back of Ellie’s baby book somewhere, to show what a damn girl scout her mum was.
+Now somewhere, this cursed order lives on in the form of a receipt- I think we actually shoved it in the back of my daughter’s baby book somewhere, to show what a damn girl scout her mum was.

 Ever get up to any postnatal oddness due to anxiety?